 With two cows and two calves, John Fawkner arrived in what would become Melbourne in 1832.
 Ideal dairying conditions around Port Phillip Bay helped the herd to grow, and within a year there were 155 cattle in the district.
 By 1891 there were almost one million dairy cows in Australia.
 The gold rush brought thousands of people to Australia.
 With its collapse, many were offered government pastoral leases on the outskirts of inland towns and dairy farming continued to spread.
 By 1900 there was hardly an Australian township, even in the outback, that did not have its own fresh milk.

-John Edward (Ted) Charles (1880 – 1958) was an early dairyman who ran his cows on Duffield’s property that spanned from Charles Land to Torquay Road.
-Ted was born in Sago Hill (Ballarat) to farmers, Robert and Euphemia Charles.
-By 1909 Ted and his brother were farming at Jan Juc with some other members of the extended Charles family.
+John Edward (Ted) Charles (1880 – 1958) was an early dairyman in the Torquay who ran his cows on Duffield’s property that spanned from Charles Land to Torquay Road.
+Ted was born in Windermere, near Ballarat, to farmers Robert and Euphemia Charles.
+The first record of Ted in the area was in 1907 when Ted and his brother were farming at Jan Juc (now Bellbrae) with some other members of the extended Charles family.

 Ted died in 1958 and was buried in the Bellbrae Cemetery.

 John Stewart, History Matters, Vol 1, No 4, Issue 004, 2016